-- 1.1 The purpose of this report is to provide the Scrutiny Committee with the opportunity to comment on an illustrative Housing Revenue Account (HRA) Budget.
-The Cabinet will be meeting on 9 February to recommend to Council a HRA budget for 2021/22, including the level of rent and service charges.
-The illustrative budget is based on a number of key assumptions set out in the report regarding income from rent and service charges; expenditure commitments contained within the HRA 30 year Business Plan and Asset Management Strategy and indicative spending requirements to support inflationary pressures and identified investment priorities. - 1.2 This report takes account of the HRA Rent Strategy 2020 2025 which was approved by the Cabinet on 20 August 2019.
+- 1.1 The purpose of this report is to provide a recommended Housing Revenue Account (HRA) budget for 2021/22, including the level of rent and service charges, for the Cabinet to recommend to the Council.
+The recommended budget is based on a number of key assumptions set out in the report regarding income from rent and service charges; expenditure commitments contained within the HRA 30 year Business Plan and Asset Management Strategy and indicative spending requirements to support inflationary pressures and identified investment priorities. - 1.2 This report takes account of the HRA Rent Strategy 2020 2025 which was approved by the Cabinet on 20 August 2019. - 1.3 The Communities and Housing Scrutiny Committee considered the recommended budget on 25 January 2021.